HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 This section describes the profiles used for Gaps in Care Reporting and how they are used to construct a Gaps in Care Report.

-The [care-gaps](OperationDefinition-care-gaps.html) operation returns a [Parameters](https://www.hl7.org/fhir/parameters.html) resource that contains zero or more `parameter` with document bundle for each patient for which a Gaps in Care report is calculated. §deqm-14: The bundle **SHALL** conform to the [DEQM Gaps In Care Bundle Profile]. § A Gaps In Care Bundle can optionally contain a Composition entry, which uses the [DEQM Gaps In Care Composition Profile],  to define a document composition consisting of one or more MeasureReports.
+The [care-gaps](OperationDefinition-care-gaps.html) operation returns zero or more bundles, one for each input patient. §deqm-14: If `isDocument` is true, each bundle **SHALL** conform to the [DEQM Gaps In Care Bundle Profile], otherwise, each bundle **SHALL** contain the MeasureReport(s) and related resources, but does not have to contain any of the gaps-in-care-specific resources. § A Gaps In Care Bundle can optionally contain a Composition entry, which uses the [DEQM Gaps In Care Composition Profile], to define a document composition consisting of one or more MeasureReports.

 The [DEQM Gaps in Care Composition Profile] builds on the base FHIR Composition resource, where its type code is constrained to a fixed LOINC code to identify the Composition as a Gaps in Care Report.
 The `subject` of a Gaps In Care Composition is required, it is used to reference the patient, [QI Core Patient](https://hl7.org/fhir/us/qicore/StructureDefinition-qicore-patient.html), the Gaps in Care Report is for. §deqm-15: The Gaps In Care Composition **SHALL** contain one to many section(s). § Each `section` has a `focus` element that references an Individual MeasureReport for a specific measure. §deqm-16: All Individual MeasureReport referenced **SHALL** be for the same patient specified in the Composition `subject`. § §deqm-17: Each `section` **SHALL** also contain one or more `entry` of `DetectedIssue` using the [DEQM Gaps In Care DetectedIssue Profile] for the measure regardless of its gap status (e.g., open or closed). §